maryash/maryash.github.io/135/labs/lab_09.md

 ```
 Implement these five functions. `deleteParticle` must delete all dynamically allocated memory that is created by `createParticle` function.

-Here is a usage example of the structure and its programming interface.
+Here is a usage example of the class and its programming interface.
 It models accelerated motion of a particle,
 which is done by making the velocity of the particle increase on each time step.

 ```c++